 The Marine Biology curriculum fulfills basic requirements for admission into graduate and professional schools.
 It also may serve as a terminal degree, with which to enter the job market.

 Today, FDU's Cosmetic Science program continues to fulfill the needs of those responsible for creating commercial products in the cosmetics, toiletries, and fragrance industries.
 It enables practitioners to learn the latest advances in their field and helps students to develop advanced skills that can lead to senior assignments in the cosmetics industry.
 It is also geared to technologists aspiring to supervisory roles in the laboratory or plant.
 For those without industrial experience, the program can launch a career in the cosmetic industry.

-The Science program is a multidisciplinary, offering student maximum flexibility.
-The study of mathematics, for example, may be adjusted students’ academic objectives.
-The curriculum can meet the entrance requirements for medical or dental school.
+The Science program is multidisciplinary, offering student maximum flexibility.
+The study of mathematics, for example, may be adjusted to a students' academic objectives.
+The curriculum can meets the entrance requirements for medical or dental school.

 The Pre-Professional curricula at FDU allow high school students to earn their bachelor's and professional doctoral degrees in one year less than in traditional programs.
 Among the combined degree programs with professional schools are BS-MD, BS-DDM, BS-DDS, BS-DC, BS-DPh, BS-OD, BS-DPM,BS-DVM.
 While in these programs, students are guaranteed admission into professional schools, provided they maintain appropriate academic standards.